Any links to Amazon are affiliate links.

-With Kaitlyn's first mini-fit, I didn't even bat an eye.
-I had to suppress a smile.
+With Kaitlyn’s first mini-fit, I didn’t even bat an eye.
+I actually had to suppress a smile.
 Her mini-fit came at 14 months old.
-So about one month ago.
-I just thought to myself, "Sorry, girl, you have a 3 year old brother.
-That mini-fit is not going to phase me."
+I just thought to myself, “Sorry, girl, you have a 3 year old brother.
+That mini-fit is not going to phase me.”

 I am guessing a lot of people are curious what her mini-fit was all about.
 She was in the wading pool, but wanted to play with the playground gravel.
 She tends to put the gravel into the pool or the sandbox, which are both no’s.
 I told her she couldn’t play with the gravel while she was in the pool.
 Well, she lost it.
 She cried and cried.
 I took her out of the pool and held her.
 I said she could play with the gravel once she calmed down.
 She wiggled and tried to get down to the gravel and continued crying.
 I told her she could play as soon as she stopped crying.
 She was mad.
 She cried for a couple of minutes and then stopped.
 Then I let her play with the gravel.

 This is the first version of the tantrum.
-Bad tantrums will come later--closer to two.
+Tantrums come later in toddlerhood.
+Bad tantrums will come later–closer to two.
 These min-fits will slowly intensify (or suddenly intensify).
-Many toddlers get a bit jump in their "fit" abilities around 18 months.
+Many toddlers get a bit jump in their “fit” abilities around 18 months.

-It happens, but we want to teach our children how to react differently.
+It happens.
+The mini-fit is normal.
+Normal doesn’t mean acceptable.
+It doesn’t mean we allow it to happen.
+We want to teach our children how to react differently than a fit.
 How do we deal with the mini-fit?

 - I would number one never give in to the little mini fit.
 At first, the mini-fits aren’t long enough that you really even consider giving in.
 They are over as quickly as they start.
 As your child gets older, the mini-fits will get longer.
 Just don’t give in from the beginning.